Mojang/EducationContent/coding-fun/lesson-14/activity_2.md

 # Sandcastle!

 ## Step 1
 Use your coding superpowers to overcome the challenges presented.
-Remember, there might be a lot of ways to solve the challenges.
+Remember, there might be a lot of ways to solve them.

 ```ghost
 blocks.onBlockBroken(GRASS, function () {